MAPCATcom/mapcat-docs/doc-source-md/development-frameworks/npm-leaflet.md

-# Using MapCat and Leaflet with npm, yarn or browserify
+# Using MAPCAT and Leaflet with npm, yarn or browserify

-You can use [OpenLayers](http://openlayers.org) to use [MapCat](http://mapcat.com) services on your website.
+You can use [OpenLayers](http://openlayers.org) to use [MAPCAT](http://mapcat.com) services on your website.

 Leaflet JS is a JavaScript library that renders interactive maps from raster tiles using WebGL.

-MapCat provides various services built upon [OpenStreetMap](http://openstreetmap.org)
+[MAPCAT](https://mapcat.com) is an [OpenStreetMap](http://openstreetmap.org-based) world map service offering routing for cars, bicycles and pedestrians, plus real-time map editing and business services.

 ## Get started

-First get your MapCat access token.
+First get your MAPCAT access token.

 For limited trial use ``` ``` as your token.